gsteemso/leopardbrew/share/doc/homebrew/Formula-Cookbook.md

 end
 ```

-Formulae that only have `head` versions should be submitted to [homebrew/headonly](https://github.com/Homebrew/homebrew-headonly) instead of mistydemeo/tigerbrew.
+Formulæ that only have `head` versions would originally have been submitted to
+[homebrew/headonly](https://github.com/Homebrew/homebrew-headonly) instead of Homebrew/homebrew,
+but Leopardbrew doesn’t have one of those, so we will (reluctantly, while holding our noses) accept
+some head-only brews in core.

 ### devel

 The "devel" spec (activated by passing `--devel`) is used for a project’s unstable releases.
+It is
-It is specified in a block:
+specified in a block:

 ```ruby
 devel do